cdklabs/cdk-monitoring-constructs/API.md

 - *Type:* number

-maximum number of tasks, as specified in your auto scaling config.
+Maximum number of tasks, as specified in your auto scaling config.

 ---